 - In July 2012, the residence requirement for a partner of a British citizen or settled resident was increased, from two years to five years.
 At the same time, immediate settlement for migrant partners who had lived together for at least four years abroad was abolished.

 - In April 2016, a minimum salary threshold of £35,000 per year was implemented for those with a General work visa (Tier 2) applying for settlement, with exemptions for shortage and PhD-level occupations.
 A Home Office Impact Assessment (2012) estimated that around 16% of Tier 2 migrants would no longer qualify for settlement due to this salary threshold.
 The level of £35,000 reflected the median pay for UK workers in Tier 2 level jobs.
-This threshold level has since increased to £35,800, and is set to rise again on 6 April 2020 to £36,200.
+This threshold level has since increased to £35,800.

 Settlement figures are also affected by one-off government programmes.
 A notable example, announced in July 2006, aimed to resolve within five years a backlog of cases involving unsuccessful asylum applicants who were still living in the UK, some of whom were granted settlement.